 Cleaning of Cat Urine on Rugs

 Male cats will spray to mark their territory and females do so to attract male attention.
 It is a part of cat behavior.
-Cat urine contains hormones that helps them send secret signals to fellow felines.
+Cat urine contains hormones that help them send secret signals to fellow felines.
 One of the functions of urine marking is to advertise reproductive availability.
 Their urine also contains extra communication chemicals.
 Those chemicals smell pungent to people.
 If there are multiple cats in the household the more likely it is that at least one of them will urine mark.
 Cats don’t like change.
 When things change, cats can become stressed.
 Urine marking behavior can be triggered by someone moving in or moving out, getting a new dog or cat.
 Even your changing of work hours or having a baby can cause cats to stress out.
 One of the ways cats deal with this stress is by marking their territory.
-They might do it to preempt a problem by leaving a message that this place is theirs, or they might do it to comfort themselves with their own familiar scent.
-If there is a conflict between cats whether between another house cat and other cats they sees outside, it is these conflicts that are one of the most common reasons for urine marking, and it’s usually anxiety based rather than intolerance based.
+They might do it to preempt a problem by leaving a message that this place is theirs, or they might do it to comfort themselves with their familiar scent.
+If there is a conflict between cats whether, between another house cat and other cats they see outside, it is these conflicts that are one of the most common reasons for urine marking, and it’s usually anxiety-based rather than intolerance-based.
 Cats mark in response to conflict with other cats for the same reasons they mark in response to household changes.

 Many pet cleaners contain protein-based chemicals called enzymes, which break down your cats’ urine into non-toxic substances.
 The enzymes speed up the natural chemical processes which organic substances, like urine, go through when they biodegrade.
-The enzymes contained in pet urine cleaners include protease, lipase, amylase, cellulase and uriase.
+The enzymes contained in pet urine cleaners include protease, lipase, amylase, cellulase, and urease.
 Bacteria produce these enzymes to help them break down the urine into chemicals which they can digest.
 Manufacturers culture only beneficial, non-pathogenic bacteria in a lab to produce enzymes.
-These pet cleaners include both the bacteria and their enzymes.
+These pet cleaners include both bacteria and enzymes.
 Once the bacteria come into contact with urine and other organic substances, they produce more enzymes to digest the urine.
 The bacteria also rapidly reproduce.
 Eventually, the urine is completely digested and transformed into harmless substances like carbon dioxide and water; the bacteria, without a source of urine to digest, die off completely.

 Locating the areas a cat has marked or stained the rug is very important.
 Sometimes these are very visible and sometimes they are not.
 If a room has an odor and you’re not sure where the source is, try using a black light.
 You should wait till the evening to do this or you will have to block as much light from coming into the room as possible so it is fairly dark.
 Then take a black light and hold it a few feet from the floor and slowly go over the entire room.
 Any areas that the cat has urinated or marked will glow very brightly.
-You may usually find these areas next to furniture, in corners of a room or along the perimeter of the room.
+You may usually find these areas next to furniture, in corners of a room, or along the perimeter of the room.
 Place a sticky note or something there to mark the location.
-Once done, you have located every area of the carpet that is effected and needs special attention.
+Once done, you have located every area of the carpet that is affected and needs special attention.
 If it is a fresh stain, absorb as much of the urine as you can from the area where your cat has left a urine stain or marking using paper towels or a wet/dry vacuum.
 Spray the area down with a cleaner containing enzymes.
 Let the cleaner dry naturally.
 The enzymes work best if the area is damp for 24 hours.
 For older stains on the carpeting, dampen the area with water first before applying the enzymatic cleaner.
 The water reactivates the uric acid in the stain, one of the main chemicals responsible for the odor, and helps to facilitate the enzymes to break it down.
 Stubborn stains and odors might require a second or even third treatment to fully get rid of all of the odor-causing residual urine.
-This is really all you, as a consumer can do.
+This is all you, as a consumer can do.

 Another problem dealing with urine stains, whether from a cat or a dog is the effect of the urine on certain dyes and fibers.
 Sometimes you can get a yellowish stain that can be permanent, also many times the urine will break down the bond of the dyes from the fibers.
 This usually won’t be noticeable at first.
-When an attempt is then made either by the homeowner or a professional, those dye will now migrate from one fiber into an adjoining fiber.
+When an attempt is then made either by the homeowner or a professional, those dyes will now migrate from one fiber into an adjoining fiber.
 So if the rug is made up of multiple colors, this can be another problem.
-Also the urine can actually alter the existing color of the fibers.
+Also, the urine can alter the existing color of the fibers.
 These are all considered preexisting conditions caused by the urine and not the cleaning procedures.